 Mr Dan McCabe

-Further research interests concern graduate employability, with a focus on developing ways to make more meaningful links with industry.
+I also have research interests concerning graduate employability, with a focus on developing ways to make more meaningful links with industry.
 This has led to various media contributions and studio-based student projects in collaboration with industry partners.

 Level 6 coordinator responsible for all administrative and organisational tasks in relation to this year group.